mozilla/addon-sdk/packages/jetpack-core/docs/simple-storage.md

 stored since the last time you were under quota will not be persisted.
 You should not let that happen.

-To listen for quota notifications, register a listener for `"overQuota"` events:
+To listen for quota notifications, register a listener for `"OverQuota"` events:

     function myOnOverQuotaListener() {
       console.log("Uh oh.");
     }
-    simpleStorage.on("overQuota", myOnOverQuotaListener);
+    simpleStorage.on("OverQuota", myOnOverQuotaListener);

 Listeners can also be unregistered:

-    simpleStorage.removeListener("overQuota", myOnOverQuotaListener);
+    simpleStorage.removeListener("OverQuota", myOnOverQuotaListener);

 To find out how much of your quota you're using, check the module's `quotaUsage` property.
 It indicates the percentage of quota your storage occupies.
 If